gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

 Shoot clusters must not have the allAlpha feature gate enabled for any of their components.
 This rule follows the requirements from DISA K8s STIG rule [242400](https://stigviewer.com/stigs/kubernetes/2024-08-22/finding/V-242400).

 #### Fix
-Do not set `spec.kubernetes.{kubeAPIServer,kubeControllerManager,kubeScheduler,kubeProxy,kubelet}.featureGate.allAlpha` fields as they default to `false` or set them explicitly to `false`
+Do not set `spec.kubernetes.{kubeAPIServer,kubeControllerManager,kubeScheduler,kubeProxy,kubelet}.featureGate.allAlpha` fields as they default to `false` or set them explicitly to `false`.
 ``` yaml
 kind: Shoot
 apiVersion: core.gardener.cloud/v1beta1